-Figure 5, which assumes the agent is not in recovery.
+The probabilities of sprinting (p_s) and cooling (p_c) define a Markov chain that describes each agent's behavior, see Figure 5, which assumes that the agent is not in recovery.
 As agents play their strategies, the Markov chain converges to a stationary distribution in which each agent is active with probability p_A .
-If N agents play the game, the expected number of sprinters is
+If N agents play the game, then the expected number of sprinters is

-$$n_S = p_s \times p_A \times N \tag{10}$$
+$$n_S = p_s \times p_A \times N. \tag{10}$$

 As the number of sprinters increases, so does the rack's current draw and the probability of tripping the breaker.
 Given the expected number of sprinters, the game updates the probability of tripping the breaker according to its trip curve (e.g., Figure 3).
-Mathematically, the curve is described as follows.